nithin077/nithin077/README.md

 ## Hi there 👋

 ## About Me
 I am a Software Engineer with 2.4 years of experience in LTIMINDTREE.
-I specialize in Frontend Developemnet.I enjoy working on innovative projects that challenge my skills and allow me to grow professional
+I specialize in Frontend Developemnet.
+I Enjoy working on innovative projects that challenge my skills and allow me to grow professional

 ## Skills
 - Angular